 Until this offering is completed, rules of the SEC may limit the ability of the underwriters and certain selling group members to bid for and purchase shares of our common stock.
 As an exception to these rules, the underwriters may engage in certain transactions that stabilize the price of our common stock.
 These transactions may include short sales, stabilizing transactions, purchases to cover positions created by short sales and passive market making.
 A short sale is covered if the short position is no greater than the number of shares available for purchase by the underwriters under the option to purchase additional shares.
-The underwriters can close out a covered short sale by exercising the option to purchase additional shares or purchasing shares in the open market.
-In determining the source of shares to close out a covered short sale, the underwriters may also sell shares in excess of the option to purchase additional shares, creating a naked short position.
+The underwriters can close out a covered short sale, the underwriters will consider, among other things, the open market price of shares compared to the price available under the option to purchase additional shares.
 The underwriters must close out any naked short position by purchasing shares in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common stock in the open market after pricing that could adversely affect investors who purchase in this offering.
-As an additional means of facilitating the offering, the underwriters may bid for, and purchase, shares of common stock in the open market to stabilize the price of the common stock.
-The underwriting syndicate may also reclaim selling concessions allowed to an underwriter or a dealer for distributing the common stock.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common stock in the open market to stabilize the price of the common stock.
+The underwriters may also reclaim selling concessions allowed to an underwriter or a dealer for distributing the common stock.
+These activities may raise or maintain the market price of the common stock to cover syndicate short positions or to stabilize the price of the common stock.
 These activities may raise or maintain the market price of the common stock above independent market levels or prevent or retard a decline in the market price of the common stock.